-Prediabetes Diet: What to Eat & Avoid (with 3-Day Meal Plan)
+Prediabetes Diet: Food to Eat & Avoid (w/ 3-Day Meal Plan)

-A prediabetes diet consists of consuming foods that are high in fiver, like fruits with their peel and seeds, vegetables, whole grains and legumes.
-You should also include lean protein and health fats into your diet, like olive oil, avocado oil and walnuts.
+A prediabetes diet consists of consuming foods that are high in fiber, like fruit (with seeds and peel), vegetables, whole grains and legumes.
+Other foods you can eat in a prediabetes diet include lean protein and healthy fats (like olive oil, walnuts and avocado oil).

-These foods should have a low glycemic index, which will help to decrease the rate at which sugar is absorbed in the blood.
-It is important to maintain a health diet with regular physical activity.
+The food that makes up a prediabetes diet should generally have a low glycemic index, as these foods can will help to decrease the rate at which sugar is absorbed in the blood.
+It is important to incorporate a prediabetes diet into an active lifestyle to prevent the development of diabetes.

 To assess your risk for diabetes, enter your data below: